-- Convention center operations LOSE money. - It's why the private sector doesn't build them. - The ICVB Operating Budget covers the Center operating loss. - The ICVB Operating Budget funds all CIP needs. - No other/long-term revenue source has been identified for CIP needs. - Per FSW, city's debt service structure (the "mortgage") was off since the beginning. - Shelved in 2003 because finances weren't solid, moved forward in 2009 because other priorities couldn't happen without it being built - ICVB reserve funds paid the shortfall until exhausted (approximately \$3 mil.) - COI refinanced other debt to create cash flow to carry forward as needed. - COI is "paying itself back" there is no time limit on the 2% dedicated for the ICC debt. - It is the City's building. - Initial bond structure had very tight coverage, resulting in the "shortfalls" - City refinanced the debt in 2017 and a schedule has been established to pay the city back as part of the refinance - The ICVB thus far is not getting paid back (\$3 million from ICVB reserves) - 2022 2026 Arts Center rolls back to the state max 15%
+- Convention center operations LOSE money. - It's why the private sector doesn't build them. - The ICVB Operating Budget covers the Center operating loss. - The ICVB Operating Budget funds all CIP needs. - No other/long-term revenue source has been identified for CIP needs. - Per FSW, city's debt service structure (the "mortgage") was off since the beginning. - Shelved in 2003 because finances weren't solid, moved forward in 2009 because other priorities couldn't happen without it being built - ICVB reserve funds paid the shortfall until exhausted (approximately \$3 mil.) - COI refinanced other debt to create cash flow to carry forward as needed. - COI has paid itself back - It is the City's building. - Initial bond structure had very tight coverage, resulting in the "shortfalls" - City refinanced the debt in 2017 and a schedule has been established to pay the city back as part of the refinance - The ICVB thus far is not getting paid back (\$3 million from ICVB reserves) - 2022 2026 Arts Center rolls back to the state max 15%